VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AssistiveAccess/AssistiveAccess.md

 # Assistive Access

-An accessible mode of simplified iOS
+A simplified mode of iOS

 @Metadata {
     @PageColor(blue)